The Prettiest Star: Background and recording

+Release and aftermath

 After its recording, Bowie premiered "The Prettiest Star" live at a BBC radio session on 5 February 1970.
 To the displeasure of his manager Kenneth Pitt, Bowie chose the song as his next single, Pitt favouring "London Bye Ta-Ta"; it ultimately marked the end of Pitt's influence on the artist.
 Bowie's label, Mercury Records, hoped the song would demonstrate Bowie's range as a songwriter.
 Issued as the follow-up single to "Space Oddity" in the United Kingdom only on 6 March 1970, with "Conversation Piece" as the B-side, its release coincided with The World of David Bowie compilation, which collected several songs and unreleased material from Bowie's time with Deram.
 The single received praise from music journalists.
 The NME hailed it as "a thoroughly charming and wholly fascinating little song ... the self-penned lyric is enchanting, if somewhat enigmatic – and the melody is haunting and hummable ...
 I like it immensely".
 Music Business Weekly described it as "an immediately infectious number and a very strong follow-up", Record Mirror commended "a melodic and interesting production", and Disc & Music Echo found it "a lovely, gentle, gossamer piece ... the most compact, catchy melody I've ever heard.
 A hit indeed."